What every business owner should know about their website

 Responsive Design: Responsive design is a web design approach aimed at creating sites to provide an optimal viewing experience on multiple devices.
 According to techjury, 80% of internet usage is expected to have been on mobile devices in 2018 and Google has introduced a mobile-first indexing (MFI) system.
 It is now more vital than ever to ensure that your website is responsive and works well on any screen size.

 Don’t have a maintenance plan for your website?
-Start getting real value from your website and get in touch!
+Start getting real value from your website and get in touch with one of our website developers today!